bux-digital/documentation/merchant-server-api.md

 #### IPN POST Data
 * `payment_id` - corresponds to `paymentId` in invoice creation response
 * `txn_id` - transaction hash of payment. **This value can (and should) be used by the merchant to independently verify the existence of the transaction on the blockchain before fulfilling the corresponding order**
-* `merchant` - a single legacy format address or a JSON-encoded array of destination addresses
+* `merchant` - a single eToken address or a JSON-encoded array of destination addresses
 * `amount1` - a single number representing some amount of BUX or a JSON-encoded array of numbers representing destination amounts
 * `invoice` - The external identifier of the invoice (ie. the invoice number displayed to the buyer)
 * `custom` - Corresponds to `order_key`.
 The internal identifier of the invoice (ie. the primary key of the invoice row in the merchant's database)